chef/chef-analyze/docs/DESIGN.md

 # Design
-This document describes the shape and future of this tool, it will be a place for us, at Chef, to discuss about the design and usability plus, we will start the documentation of this tool in an early stage.
+This document describes the current and future shape of this tool, it will be a place for us, at Chef, to discuss about the design and usability, the flow of commands that we expect user to follow plus, we will start the documentation of this tool in an early stage.

 ## Help Documentation